 The clinical vignettes in this book are, in spirit, true.
-In all instances, however, circumstances have been fictionalized in order to ensure the confidentiality of the persons with whom I have worked.
+In all instances, details have been changed to ensure the confidentiality of persons with whom I have worked.
 The case illustrations are amalgamations of many specific situations.
 This has been done to offer realistic accounts of ethical issues faced by art therapists while protecting the privacy of individuals.